3. What is Schema

 72. What are the benefits of distributed options in databases ?

-Database on other servers can be updated and those transactions can be
+Database on other servers can be updated and those transactions can

 grouped together with others in a logical unit.